Emerging Markets UCITS Fund – EUR

 Portfolio Attribution

-The Causeway Emerging Markets UCITS Fund (“Fund”) outperformed the Index in January 2023.
-We use both bottom-up “stock-specific” and top-down factor categories to seek to forecast alpha for the stocks in the Fund’s investable universe.
-Our bottom-up valuation factor was a positive indicator during the month.
-Our technical (price momentum), growth, and competitive strength factors were negative.
-Of our top-down factors, country and currency were positive while sector and macroeconomic were negative indicators during the month.
+The Fund underperformed the Index in February 2025.
+We use both bottom-up “stock-specific” and top-down factor categories to seek to forecast alpha for the stocks in the Portfolio’s investable universe.
+Our bottom-up technical (price momentum), growth, and valuation factors were positive indicators in February.
+Competitive strength and corporate events were negative indicators.
+Our top-down country/sector aggregate and macroeconomic factors were positive indicators while currency was neutral.

 Emerging Markets UCITS Fund